Monday, 27 July 2020

 After that it's down the lacets and back to the car.
 I'm about 5 mins behind D and get rained on the last of the way.

-I (now) see that by cunning choice of pix on the way up, and at the top, that I've made it look vert dry - moraine, summit rock.
+I (now) see that by cunning choice of pix on the way up, and at the top, that I've made it look very dry - moraine, summit rock.
 But that's rather deceptive; we spent most of our time slogging up glacier.

 No comments: